Diversity, Equity & Inclusion

-Our success as a firm is directly linked to our ability to create a community that is diverse, inclusive, and respectful of differing points of view.
-The foundation for our culture was laid by firm founder, community leader, and social-justice pioneer Alan Lowenstein, who was renowned for recruiting and welcoming colleagues of all backgrounds and experiences.
+The foundation for Lowenstein’s culture was laid by firm founder, community leader, and social justice pioneer Alan Lowenstein, who was renowned for recruiting and welcoming colleagues of all backgrounds and experiences.
 From our roots as members of the Lawyers Commission for Civil Rights to serving as co-founders of the New Jersey Institute for Social Justice, inclusivity is a part of Lowenstein Sandler’s DNA.

-Led by our chairman, the firm’s Diversity, Equity & Inclusion Steering Committee oversees and connects the collective efforts of so many who are striving to support diversity and inclusion throughout the firm.
-We encourage honest conversations that empower employees to build an inclusive and supportive workplace.
+Led by our chairman, the firm’s Diversity, Equity & Inclusion Steering Committee oversees and connects the collective efforts of so many who are committed to enhancing diversity, equity, and inclusion throughout the firm.

 Employee Resource Groups

 - Diversity Leadership Network (DLN).
 The DLN focuses on recruiting, supporting, and promoting attorneys from diverse backgrounds.
 The group identifies and puts in place additional supports to foster the organic development of relationships and mentorships that are critical to each member’s personal brand and professional success.
 Members also design and participate in events that connect Lowenstein attorneys with DLN allies outside the firm.

 David M. Wissert, Partner and General Counsel